byterubpay/byterub-site/_posts/2019-03-04-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-04.md

 **\<suraeNoether>** agreed
 **\<sarang>** It turns the usual multi-output proof into a trivial MPC with one player
 **\<sarang>** and of course the verifier is completely unchanged
-**\<suraeNoether>** i'm not trying to imply that the MPC work is not important or unrelated to monero; it is both important and related. i just wanted to see what had been written.
+**\<suraeNoether>** i'm not trying to imply that the MPC work is not important or unrelated to byterub; it is both important and related. i just wanted to see what had been written.
 **\<suraeNoether>** my update is simple, too.
 **\<suraeNoether>** I'm working on my February report right now. i am working on  my funding request for next quarter. sarang and i are both working into our proposals one big change from previous proposals: primarily a pay-up-front clause to prevent MRL researchers from having their paychecks degrade over the funding period.
 **\<sarang>** Ooh good point on the new funding model
 **\<sarang>** We discussed this publicly a lot
 **\<suraeNoether>** in addition to that, i've passed the proofs-stuff back to our co-authors, who i'm chatting with almost daily on the publication; our deadlines have been pushed back twice now, so i asked for permission to explain what we are working on, and I got a "little bit" of consent, so
-**\<suraeNoether>** basically, sarang and i have been working with two authors on formalizing the DLSAG stuff, and i've been working on security proofs while sarang has been working on getting timing results for comparing to vanilla monero ringct
+**\<suraeNoether>** basically, sarang and i have been working with two authors on formalizing the DLSAG stuff, and i've been working on security proofs while sarang has been working on getting timing results for comparing to vanilla byterub ringct
 **\<sarang>** Yeah, the paper has specific constructions for payment channels et al.
 **\<suraeNoether>** (one of the reasons i wanted a written description of bulletproof coinjoin is to see how well it will mesh with the new scheme
 **\<sarang>** Oh interesting.
 I hadn't thought of that part
-**\<suraeNoether>** yeah, long story short: the primitives required in monero for a lightning network
+**\<suraeNoether>** yeah, long story short: the primitives required in byterub for a lightning network
 **\<sarang>** The bulletproofs MPC protocol is independent of how the coinjoin signatures are done, FWIW
 **\<suraeNoether>** sarang: right, the bulletproofs mpc is merely to securely compute a range proof collaboratively, right, wihtout revealing your hidden values to your cosigners
 **\<sarang>** righto